reveng007/C2_Server/README.md

 ## So, What the heck is a C2 Server and what it's gonna do ?

 Well, Command & Control server, also called C2 or C&C server.
 It is actually a centralized server or computer or simply control centre that attackers use to control their target machine (or victim).
-Attacker just need to send the reverse shell script and execute it (in someways) on the target machine and that's it.
-Reverse shell is basically a code which is injected into the trgt machine, so that target machine alone can send a initiating connection request back to attacker machine where C2 server is running/listening on open/listening port.
+Attacker just need to send the reverse shell script(exploit) and execute it (in someways) on the target machine and that's it.
+Reverse shell is basically a code which is injected into the trgt machine, so that target machine alone can send an initiating connection request back to attacker machine where C2 server is running/listening on open/listening port.
 Here also, we are doing the same thing.
-Once the C2 Server is connected to target machine,anything on victim machine can be accessed by the attacker depending on the efficiency of the C2 server.
+Once the C2 Server is connected to target machine, anything on victim machine can be accessed by the attacker depending on the efficiency of the C2 server.

 ![](https://miro.medium.com/max/1162/1*aNtBQC4GG8klpMxvZ2_WuQ.png)